Calibration of bias and scatter involved in cluster mass measurements using optical weak gravitational lensing: Acknowledgements

 \section{Acknowledgements}

 It is our pleasure to thank Antonio Ragagnin for his support with \textsc{g3read}\footnote{\url{https://github.com/aragagnin/g3read}}, a python tool to read Gadget files such as those produced by Magneticum.
-We would also like to thank Martin Sommer and Tim Schrabback for providing their results on the weak-lensing bias and scatter for centered shear profiles for a successful cross check.
-We would like to thank the members of the Euclid, SPT, and DES Cluster Working Group for the useful discussions on the draft of this paper.
+We would also like to thank Martin Sommer and Tim Schrabback for providing their results on the weak-lensing bias and scatter for centered shear profiles for a successful cross check, and Anja von der Linden for comments on extraction from simulations.
+We would like to thank the members of the Euclid, SPT, and DES Cluster Working Group, and of DESC-Clusters for the useful discussions on the draft of this paper.

 We acknowledge the support by the ORIGINS Cluster funded by the Deutsche Forschungsgemeinschaft (DFG) under Germany's Excellence Strategy -- EXC-2094 -- 390783311, together with the support of the Max Planck Society Faculty Fellow program and the Ludwig-Maximilians-Universitaet.